tzbob/circleroyale/README.md

 # Gavial Examples

 To give the reader a better overview of the examples in the paper we also packaged them here.
-This project contains the paper-example of CircleRoyale as well as the current state of the CircleRoyale application .
+This project contains the paper-example of CircleRoyale as well as the current state of the CircleRoyale application.

+To run the examples go into the cloned repository and execute ```sbt run```.
+Sbt will download all dependencies and run the examples.
+The default example (set in ```build.sbt```) is `_4Chat.scala`.

 The layout is as follows: